jleung51/service-proxy/README.md

 ### Environment (Local)

-Export the environment variables you set in `local.sh`:
+Export the environment variables you set in `vars.sh`:
 ```
-source ./local.sh
+source ./vars.sh
 ```

 Check that the environment variables were set correctly: